Teleport 2.4 released

 What is Teleport?

-Teleport is a modern SSH bastion server designed for teams managing distributed infrastructure.
-Major benefits include certificate-based authentication which removes the need to manage static keys, integration with SAML and OAuth2 providers, built-in bastions and advanced audit with full session recording.
+Teleport is a modern SSH+kubectl bastion server designed for teams managing distributed infrastructure.
+Major benefits include certificate-based authentication which removes the need to manage static keys, integration with SAML and OAuth2 OpenID Connect single sign-on, built-in bastion and advanced audit with full session recording.
 You can read more about Teleport on its website or online documentation.

 This version brings three major new features to Teleport.